Particular/docs.particular.net/servicecontrol/troubleshooting.md

 ## High CPU utilization

-Warn: Avoid terminating the ServiceControl process as this can cause index corruption and can trigger the index rebuilding process.
+Warn: Avoid forcibly terminating the ServiceControl process (e.g. through Task Manager) as this can cause index corruption and can trigger the index rebuilding process.
 In turn, this causes long and excessive resource utilization for large databases.

 If a ServiceControl instance shows high CPU utilization, it's usually due to: